Hubbry Logo

 Deities

 The primary deity of Ta-Seti was Horus, with other major deities including Anuket, Arensnuphis, Hathor, Isis, Khnum, Mandulis, Satet, and Sobek.
 These deities reflect a blend of Egyptian and Nubian religious traditions, indicative of the region's cultural synthesis.
 For instance, Anuket and Satet were particularly important due to their association with the Nile and its life-giving properties.[10]
-Today, the area is part of the Aswan Governorate.
+Heqaib, who was a Nomarch of Ta-Seti also seems to have worshiped after his death as a minor deity.[11]

 Amenemhat I's Mother

 The Prophecy of Neferti, a literary text from the Middle Kingdom, mentions that Amenemhat I's mother, founder of the Twelfth Dynasty, was from Ta-Seti (Elephantine).
-Some scholars interpret this to suggest a possible Nubian origin,[11] based on Elephantine's location and cultural interactions.[12][13]
-Other scholars such as Frank Yurco have interpreted the portraiture of Twelfth Dynasty pharaohs as evidence of strong, Nubian features.[14]
+Some scholars interpret this to suggest a possible Nubian origin,[12] based on Elephantine's location and cultural interactions.[13][14]
+Frank Yurco interpreted the portraiture of Twelfth Dynasty pharaohs as evidence of strong, Nubian features.[15]

 Early Nubian Kingship and the Qustul Discovery Controversy